DHTMLX/docs-spreadsheet/docs/working_with_ssheet.md

 ## Selecting cells

-SpreadSheet provides a handy way of setting selection for cells via the API of the *Selection* object.
+Spreadsheet provides a handy way of setting selection for cells via the API of the *Selection* object.

 You can select cell(s) by passing its/their id(s) to the [](api/selection_setselectedcell_method.md) method: